-Part A. Engineering fundamentals and foundational skills
+Part A. Engineering fundamentals and foundational skills (12 points)

 These will develop your understanding of natural and physical sciences, mathematics, numerical analysis, statistics, and computer and information sciences that underpin all engineering disciplines.

-Part B. Engineering design
+Part B. Engineering design (18 points)

 This will develop the engineering techniques, tools and resources for the conduct, design and management of engineering design processes and projects, both in the industrial setting and in the development of research experiments.